trading-app-ca/part-a-docs/README.md

 ### Additional Technologies and Libraries

-**TradingView**: A financial visualization platform used to display real-time cryptocurrency charts.
+**TradingView Widget**: A financial visualization platform used to display real-time cryptocurrency charts.
 TradingView integrates seamlessly with React to provide interactive and customizable charting solutions, enabling users to analyze market trends and make informed trading decisions.

 **Binance API**: Used to fetch real-time cryptocurrency prices and market data.
 The Binance API ensures accurate and up-to-date information, supporting functionalities such as trading, portfolio management, and market analysis.